 To win at SEO you face two formidable challenges: a technical challenge that consists of optimizing your website for search engines (we are not talking about that today).

 Then comes the task of filling your website with high-scoring SEO copywriting: copywriting which allows you to achieve a high ranking in the search engines – and that people will click on.
-Those two phenomena are linked: you can write technically perfect copy, but if no one clicks on it, you will never appear high in the search engines.
+You can write technically perfect copy, but if no one clicks on it, you will never appear high in the search engines.

 Step 1: SEO copywriting starts with keyword analysis